Rakeela/dragora-notes/2022-11-14-Two-Hundred-and-Eighty-Third.md

 My computer entered in a CTRL event while I was looking at the World Anvil page with my hands off the keys...
 Why does my keyboard misbehave?
 I got a cluster of bad input events just then.
 A great swathe of the page ended up highlighted for no obvious reason.

+Did a bit more writing.
+1,975 words.
+299 more words of productivity to record with Nanowrimo's website.

 ---
 Back to [[day-post-archive]]